dogs that bark the most

 3. Be Mindful of Their Environment: Control your dog’s exposure to triggers such as delivery trucks or loud noises by closing windows, using curtains, or creating a safe space.

-See also Why My Dog Won't Stop Barking at People
+See also How Do I Stop My Dog From Barking at Other Dogs?

 Remember, it’s important to understand that excessive barking can also be a sign of underlying health issues or anxiety.
 If you have tried various methods to manage barking and see no improvement, it is advisable to consult with a professional dog trainer or veterinarian for further guidance.